In my project on data wrangling of OpenStreetMap data, I attempted to plot the locations of restaurants using matplotlib in Python.

 The actual plot on Tableau Public is interactive.
 A particular type of restaurant can be chosen and only those restaurants will be shown in the map.

 Comparing the Tableau plot and the matplotlit plot, it looked like the longitude and latitudes were switched in the matplotlib plot.
-I’m not sure what is going on there.
+This is because longitude should actually be set in the horizontal axis and the latitudes should be in the vertical axis.
+It’s just the way it is in plotting longitudes and latitudes.